syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Charts/Format-Plot-Area.md

 ## Set the position of Plot Area

-The following code snippet shows how to position the plot area in chart.
+The following code snippet illustrates how to position the plot area in chart.

 {% tabs %}
 {% highlight c# tabtitle="C# [Cross-platform]" %}